gvx/Smallfolk/README.md

 Usage
 -----

-Smallfold is very simple and easy to use:
+Smallfolk is very simple and easy to use:

 ```lua
 local smallfolk = require 'smallfolk'